itaymigdal/some-scripts/README.md

 # About

-This repo contains some Cyber Security related scripts i have written over time (some were when I was still a nooby)
+This repo contains some Cyber Security related scripts i have written over time (some were when I was still a nooby).